-Phoenix Criminal Justice & Criminalistics Graduate Degree Programs
+Criminal Justice & Criminalistics Graduate Programs in Phoenix

 At the graduate level, a criminal justice degree may provide students with the opportunity to deepen their knowledge and engage in research on issues involving crime, justice and law enforcement.
 Criminal justice is a social science concerned with the practices and systems of government who are directed to uphold societal control of crime, deter and mitigate crime, and punish offenders.

 The criminal justice system itself has three main facets.
 These are law enforcement, the courts, and corrections.
 Each of these subjects can become the focus of a degree in criminal justice, as might several others.
 Among these are criminalistics and forensic science, criminal psychology, and criminology.

 What is a Degree program in Criminal Justice & Criminalistics? in Phoenix

 A criminal justice degree program is a program of study that may lead to a graduate certificate, masters, or doctorate degree program.
 The focus of a criminal justice degree program is often on the theory, causes, and prevention of different types of crime.
 Many programs also discuss ethics, legal processes, and the treatment and rehabilitation of offenders.

 Students who pursue a degree in criminal justice are likely to choose a program that mirrors personal and professional interests.
 This might be a desire to explore the U.S. criminal justice system, crime causation, corrections, criminal behavior, criminal evidence or policy analysis.

 A criminal justice major might study any number of topics, from behavior sciences to management.
 Criminal justice degree programs often use an interdisciplinary style.
 They may blend courses in legal studies, sociology, political science, psychology, forensic science, public administration, urban studies, and philosophy.
 Many criminal justice graduate programs include core classes and elective courses along with research methods and applied projects.